ipfs/devgrants/open-grants/ipfs-rust/reports/phase-1.0.md

 We achieve much of the "definition of done" in this step.

 We set up [automated CI](https://github.com/ipfs-rust/rust-ipfs/pull/69), running on pushes to pull requested branches and master, on `rust-ipfs` and `rust-ipld`.
-The tests assert a [number of properties](https://github.com/ipfs-rust/rust-ipfs/issues/62), including unit tests, functional test, code linting and formatting and language idioms via "clippy".
+The tests assert a [number of properties](https://github.com/ipfs-rust/rust-ipfs/issues/62), including unit tests, functional tests, code linting and formatting and language idiom checks via the "clippy" tool.
 The rests even try and execute the examples in the README files via a tool called [skeptic](https://github.com/ipfs-rust/rust-ipfs/issues/41).

 Note that in one instance Rust's `stable` release channel updated from 1.41 to 1.42, eschewing 32 bit iOS / OSX builds, and we were able to catch that and [fix it](https://github.com/ipfs-rust/rust-ipfs/pull/100) that day.